csci104/site/homework/index.md

 # Homework

-Homework will be assigned once every **2 weeks**.
+Homework will be assigned once every **7-10 days**.
 It will be graded, and require substantial work.
 The average student should **expect to spend about 15-20 hours per homework**.
 Homeworks will typically contain a mix of programming exercises and "theory" questions about data structures and their implementation.

 Each student will receive a private code repository on the course's [GitHub Organization]( {{ site.data.urls.github }}) to use it for the development and submission of all assignments.
 You will be using the **git** source code management tool to maintain your homework code.

 Please read the submission instructions and policies below **carefully**!
+Failure to follow the process (of pushing the appropriate files to Github and submitting your git commit SHA on our website) will result in a 0 on the assignment.

 <h2 id="schedule">Schedule</h2>
 <table class="standard assignments hover click">